Table of Contents

 Understanding the Basics of Rent Controlled and Rent Stabilized Units

 Before we can fully explore the grounds for eviction of rent controlled or rent stabilized tenants, it’s helpful to understand exactly what these terms mean.
-While both involve rent regulation, the specific regulations are different.
+While both involve rent regulation, the specific provisions are different.

-For an apartment to be rent controlled, it must be in a building that was built before February of 1947.
+For an apartment to be rent controlled, it must be in a building that was built before February 1947.
 The other main criteria for rent-controlled apartments is that the tenant or a tenant’s lawful successor has to have been continuously living in the apartment since July 1st of 1971.
 It’s worth noting that in the case of an apartment that’s located in a one or two family home, continuous occupancy must go all the way back to April 1st of 1953.

 The definition of a rent-stabilized unit is one that’s in a building with at least six units and was built between 2/1/47 and 1/1/74.
 In some cases, rent-stabilized apartments can be found in post-1974 buildings as a result of special tax benefits.
 Rent stabilization can also occur when a previously rent-controlled apartment becomes vacant.